amobiz/configurable-gulp-recipe-each/README.md

 # gulp-ccr-each
-Cascading Configurable Gulp Recipe for gulp-chef that iterates each values and pass to sub tasks.
+Iterates each values and pass to child tasks.
+A cascading configurable Gulp recipe for gulp-chef.